 Now that spring is almost here it’s a great time to enjoy one of the best forms of exercise there is for those over 65 – walking.

 Walking is more than just an enjoyable activity that gets you outdoors.
 It helps keep your muscles strong, promotes bone and joint health, and helps keeps the cardiovascular system healthy.
 No matter what kind of shape you are in, chances are, you can begin a regular walking program.
-Here’s some tips to help you get started:
+Here are some tips to help you get started:

 - Try to walk for 15 to 30 minutes at least three times per week